KashiwaByte/vikingdb-mcp-server/README.md

 - vikingdb-upsert-information: upsert information to vikingdb for later use

-- vikingdb-search-information: Searches for information in the VikingDB
+- vikingdb-search-information: searche for information in the VikingDB

 ## Configuration